guillesotelo/down-detector-api/readme.md

 ## Local Run

 First of all, you need to install the project's dependencies.
-Standing its root folder, do:
+Standing on its root folder, do:

 ```bash
 npm install